Physics-constrained, low-dimensional models for MHD: First-principles and data-driven approaches: Conclusions

+A hierarchy of models with varying fidelity is essential for understanding and controlling plasmas, and our work provides a principled lower level on this hierarchy $-$ low-dimensional and interpretable plasma models which can be used for physical discovery, forecasting, stability analysis, and real-time control.
+We have discussed how these models are obtained from either projection-based or data-driven methods.
+Furthermore, we illustrated how Galerkin plasma models retain the global conservation laws of MHD, and machine learning or system identification methods like SINDy can use these constraints directly in an optimization procedure for discovering such models from data.
+We demonstrated the effectiveness of this approach for a 3D isothermal Hall-MHD simulation of a self-organized plasma.
+This framework may be used more broadly for discovering low-dimensional models, forecasting, or real-time control of complex plasmas.
+This principled enforcement of global conservation laws is critical for the stability and success of future low-dimensional plasma models.

 There are a number of potential numerical limitations to the methodology presented here, including stability issues, the curse of dimensionality, addressing turbulent or stochastic systems, and extrapolation beyond the training dataset.
 Fortunately, all of these potential caveats are currently the subjects of intense ongoing research efforts.
-Generally, the systems of nonlinear ODEs identified by SINDy tend to have depreciating stability properties as the number of modes increases; an analysis of the \medmuskip=4mu \thickmuskip=4mu \thinmuskip=4mu $(r,\lambda)$ Pareto-space in Fig.~\ref{fig:pareto} illustrates this trend and the difficulty in finding stable models with $r\geq 10$ for the simulations presented here.
-Fortunately, there are several alternative formulations of the SINDy algorithm that may be more robust in some circumstances and are worth exploring on plasma systems~\cite{boninsegna2018sparse,gelss2019multidimensional,callaham2020nonlinear,bramburger2020sparse,kaheman2020sindy,cortiella2020sparse,bruckner2020inferring,beetham2020formulating}.
+Generally, the systems of nonlinear ODEs identified by the unconstrained SINDy algorithm tend to have depreciating stability properties as the number of modes increases; unless steps to constrain the model structure are taken, as in the present work and other recent work in provably stable data-driven models~\cite{kolter2019learning,pan2020physics,kaptanoglu2021promoting}, this may prove a difficult obstacle.
+Fortunately, there are also several alternative formulations of the SINDy algorithm that may be more robust in some circumstances and are worth exploring on plasma systems~\cite{boninsegna2018sparse,gelss2019multidimensional,callaham2020nonlinear,bramburger2020sparse,kaheman2020sindy,cortiella2021sparse,bruckner2020inferring,beetham2020formulating}.